-Presently the test suite available to Adobe Engineering is not available to the community at large meaning that potential contributors have no objective way to ensure that patches do not break unintended code.
-Further, the tests take many hours to run, making frequent execution of the tests during the coding process impractical.
-Finally, the tests are at a higher level than normal developer tests, meaning that they involve multiple units of code per each test execution, limiting their ability to quickly narrow down the cause of an issue to a single unit of code.
+Nevertheless, presently the test suite available to Adobe Engineering is not available to the community at large meaning that potential contributors have no objective way to ensure that patches do not break unintended code.
+Furthermore, the tests take many hours to run; making frequent execution of the tests during the coding process impractical.
+Finally, the tests are at a higher level than normal developer tests; meaning that they involve multiple units of code per each test execution; limiting their ability to quickly narrow down the cause of an issue to a single unit of code.

 While we believe this is of the highest priority, it will not be an easy task.
-The current framework architecture precludes unit testing of any type of UIComponent, the basis for most visual elements.
-Therefore as a prelude to this item, we must engage with Adobe to discuss and identify the narrowest number of architectural changes that would allow for this much needed testing.
-The intent of any of these changes is only to facilitate testing and would not affect workflow, tooling or a user’s experience using Flex.
+However, the current framework architecture precludes unit testing of any type of UIComponent; the basis for most visual elements.
+Therefore as a prelude to this item, we must engage with Adobe to discuss and identify the narrowest number of architectural changes; that would allow for this much needed testing.
+Nonetheless, the intent of any of these changes is only to facilitate testing and would not affect workflow; tooling or a user’s experience using Flex.
 These are purely ‘behind the scenes’ style changes.

-We would need to rely upon Adobe to run any proposed changes through the existing test suites to ensure compatibility with existing releases.
-Once these changes pass all existing tests, then we can move toward the creation of unit tests.
+However, we would need to rely upon Adobe to run any proposed changes through the existing test suites to ensure compatibility with existing releases.
+Once these changes pass all existing tests; then we can move toward the creation of unit tests.

 Complementary Test Automation

-Once we have architecture in place to facilitate testing, the next step would be to create a full regression suite of unit tests.
-This task alone could take a significant multi-year effort.
-To speed up the initial approach, we propose auto-generating tests to codify existing behavior.
+Once we have architecture in place to facilitate testing; the next step would be to create a full regression suite of unit tests.
+However, this task alone could take a significant multi-year effort.
+To speed up the initial approach; we propose auto-generating tests to codify existing behavior.
 These unit tests could then be executed by patch submitters against their own code routinely serving as a first line of defense against submitting a patch with unintended consequences.
-Combined with the routine execution of the existing QA style tests, we could have the beginning of a comprehensive testing suite.
+Combined with the routine execution of the existing QA style tests; we could have the beginning of a comprehensive testing suite.

-The most prominent tools in the open source community differ from the most prominent tools in adobe’s infrastructure.
-To that end, we propose creating any infrastructure needed based upon the standard tools of the open source world that will interoperate with Adobe’s submission process.
-We feel it is extremely important to keep these tools separate from the Adobe controlled stack for a variety of reasons.
+Nonetheless, the most prominent tools in the open source community differ from the most prominent tools in adobe’s infrastructure.
+To that end, we propose creating any infrastructure needed based upon the standard tools of the open source world; that will interoperate with Adobe’s submission process.
+However, we feel it is extremely important to keep these tools separate from the Adobe controlled stack for a variety of reasons.

-First, the Adobe controlled stack will always need to first consider the security and management needs of Adobe.
-To that end, the infrastructure of this project must serve a contradictory purpose with security and management serving the community.
+First, the Adobe controlled stack will always need to first consider the security as well as management needs of Adobe.
+However, to that end, the infrastructure of this project must serve a contradictory purpose with security and management serving the community.

-Effective community control and development of the Open Source Flex SDK involves establishing appropriate and separate responsibilities and tasks for managing the community process.
-Should we build on an infrastructure that Adobe must maintain, we will defeat our own purpose by costing Adobe time for all management tasks.
+Effective community control and development of the Open Source Flex SDK involves establishing appropriate; as well as separate responsibilities and tasks for managing the community process.
+Should we build on an infrastructure that Adobe must maintain; we will defeat our own purpose by costing Adobe time for all management tasks.